 Author: Cassie Watson

 I am a historian of forensic medicine and crime in Britain, focusing on the period between 1700 and the First World War.
 My research is interdisciplinary, drawing on law, medicine and social history of crime.
-I have recently completed a monograph on medico-legal practice in England and Wales 1700-1914, and am now working on book-length projects on vitriol throwing and poisoning in the UK.
+My monograph on medico-legal practice in England and Wales (1700-1914) came out in 2020, and I have just published a book on acid throwing (1760-1975).
+My next project will be a book-length study of poisoning in the West.

 Highway Robbery at Highbury: The Murder of PC Daly in 1842